PraisesPJMT/AionTab-Extension/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-## 📖 AionTab <a name="project-title"></a>
+## 📖 About AionTab Extension <a name="about-aiontab-extension"></a>

-> `AionTab` is an extension for chromium based browsers like Chrome, Chromium, Edge, Brave, etc. The extension replaces the default browser new tab with a cool dark looking tab that has functionality for multiple search engines options, bookmark of AI chat sites, bookmarks of utility sites, cool analogue clock and more.
+> **`AionTab`** is an extension for Chromium-based browsers like `Chrome`, `Chromium`, `Edge`, `Brave`, and others.
+It replaces the default new tab with a cool, dark-looking tab offering various functionalities.
+These include multiple search engine options, bookmarks for AI chat sites and utility sites, a stylish analog clock, and more.

 ## 🛠 Built With <a name="built-with"></a>